MultimodalObserver-2/mo/api/README.md

 # 📦 MO API - General Documentation

 This document provides the **general setup, usage, and management instructions** for the API of the **Multimodal Observer (MO)** desktop application.
 It includes installation steps, development commands, and project structure notes.

-For detailed information about the available API endpoints, refer to the [📚 API Reference](./docs/API_DOCS.md).
+- For detailed information about the available API endpoints, refer to the [📚 API Reference](./docs/API_DOCS.md).
+- For an overview of the directory layout and source code structure, see the [📁 Project Structure Overview](./docs/STRUCTURE.md).

 The MO API is developed using **FastAPI** and managed with **Poetry**.